 Pros and cons of Buy Now Pay Later

 BNPL plans, just like every other loan, can work wonders when used with prudence.
-There may be some downfalls, too.
-SingSaver lists down the pros and cons of BNPL.
+There may be some downfalls too.
+SingSaver lists down the pros and cons of BNPL, right below.

 |Easier to shop online or offline.
 No need to rush to ATMs to withdraw cash or go to infinity and beyond with your budget.||Some BNPL may impose high interest rates for late repayments (be sure to read the terms and conditions)|